Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 It marked the start of the Rauwrhyr breeding season, and like pretty much every species anywhere ever, the males just *had* to impress.
 Little decorative scraps of rich, sticky-backed red and gold-flecked paper were *everywhere,* slapped onto just about every surface by eager kids and daredevil adults who wanted to show off how well they could fly.
 Some of them hung in places that seemed straight *impossible,* and each one bore the name of the intrepid soul who’d managed to get it there.
 Presumably, Rauwrhyr females liked males who could get his sticker higher amidst the trees or into more awkward corners than anyone else.

 As part of the cultural exchange, they’d asked Daar to slap a paper somewhere.
 They probably weren’t expecting him to do much, but...well.
 He was *Daar.* And he was the Great Father.
 And *balls,* but he could leap, even in supergravity!
-So, feeling spiky and uncontained, Daar stretched out, took a run at a nicely ridiculous bit of bare tree as fast as he could go, *flung* himself through the air and---
+So, feeling spiky and uncontained, Daar stretched out, took a run at a nicely ridiculous bit of bare tree as fast as he could go, *flung* himself through the air an-

 Holy *crap* he got sum air!
 He recovered right away, zoomed up an’ slapped it on the tree an’ kicked off with the most bestest rebound he’d ever managed.
 Beat *that,* winged friends!
-Daar landed on all fours with a heavy thump---an’ fell *slowly,* because *balls* the gravity was weak---an’ he couldn’t help but preen a bit.
+Daar landed on all fours with a heavy thump - an’ fell *slowly,* because *balls* the gravity was weak - an’ he couldn’t help but preen a bit.
 Sometimes, it was *good* to show off!

 ...He enjoyed the attention too, he wasn’t afraid to admit.
 Plus, it couldn’t be a *bad* thing that the gaggle of Rauwrhyr who’d watched his lil’ bit o’ fun seemed completely awestruck...